samrat1699/SleepHealthLifestyle-ML/README.md

 ## Contact Information

-For any inquiries or questions related to this project, please contact [Samrat Kumar Dev Sharma] at [samratdev151@gmail.com].
+For any inquiries or questions related to this project, please contact Samrat Kumar Dev Sharma at samratdev151@gmail.com

-Feel free to customize this README file based on your specific project details, folder structure, and additional information you want to provide.
-Make sure to include proper documentation, licensing information, and instructions for running the code or reproducing the analysis.

-Remember to update the contact information and project-specific details accordingly.

-Good luck with your sleep health and lifestyle analysis project!